CLEAN-UP PROGRAM & SUPPLY CHAIN:

 GOAL: Contributing to a Circular Economy

-With our 'From Trash to Treasure' concept we are part of a circular economy: GOT BAG products are an alternative made from existing raw materials instead of conventional backpacks made from new plastic.
+With our 'From Trash to Treasure' concept we are part of a circular economy: GOT BAG products are an alternative made from existing raw materials instead of conventional backpacks and bags made from new plastic.
 Elemental to our product design is that the material used and the finished products are as functional and timeless as possible, and therefore particularly durable - so that the recycled plastic waste doesn't end up in the ocean (again).
 We give a two-year warranty and repair the products during this time so they can be used even longer.
 Not yet have we found an end-of-life solution for products that can no longer be repaired.
 We are working on it.